 Many Americans associate domestic travel with the open road and a long road trip.
-Over Memorial Day 2017, AAA estimated over 34.6 million travelers drove over 50 miles from home as part of their vacation.
-For the 2.9 million who flew to their vacation spot, many itineraries included a rental car as part of their vacation as well.
+Over Memorial Day 2017, AAA estimated more than 34 million travelers drove over 50 miles from home as part of their vacation; for the 2.9 million who flew to their vacation spot, many itineraries included a rental car as part of their vacation as well.

 Car rental agencies are a regular fixture at airports all around the world, each promising travelers deals on automobiles to take them far and wide.
 However, many of those deals evaporate quickly when car agencies add on a number of hidden and blatant charges to a traveler’s invoice.
-Fees and deposits for damages, cleaning, tolls and more can blow a budget up without any notice.
+Fees and deposits for damages, cleaning, road tolls, and more can blow a budget up without notice.

-Which rental car agencies should travelers avoid on their next trip?
-According to user ratings at the non-profit Consumer Reports and data from the 2016 J.D.
+When it comes to what rental agencies you can trust and which you cannot, there are many factors that help determine the best and worst car rental companies you'll find in America.
+According to user ratings at the non-profit Consumer Reports and data from the 2018 J.D.
 Power North America Rental Car Satisfaction Study, smart travelers should think twice before renting from the worst rental car agencies in the United States.

 01 of 07

-Founded in 1966 and headquartered in Indianapolis, Ind., ACE Rent A Car was once the top ranked rental car companies in the United States by J.D.
+Founded in 1966 and headquartered in Indianapolis, Indiana, ACE Rent A Car was once the top-ranked rental car companies in the United States by J.D.
 Power.
 The company earned the top spot in the 2011 industry survey, followed by earning placement among J.D.
 Power’s Customer Service Champions in the next year.

 Since then, travelers have been critical about their experiences with their over 350 affiliated locations across the United States, naming them one of the worst rental car agencies.
-In 2016, ACE was not rated by J.D.
+In 2016 and on, ACE was not rated by J.D.
 Power, along with several other companies appearing on this list.

-In the 208 reviews left at Consumer Affairs, many focus on the condition of the cars.
+In the 307 reviews left at Consumer Affairs, many focus on the condition of the cars.
 Travelers claim their automobiles were dirty, “in poor shape,” or with outdated GPS equipment.
-Another common complaint focused around hidden fees, including automatic daily fees for tolls.
+Another common complaint focused on hidden fees, including automatic daily fees for tolls.

 Before accepting a rental car, travelers should first understand all of the potential fees they could be responsible for absorbing.
 Before agreeing to initial anything on a paper or digital system, have the agreement explained, and be sure to ask about all other options.
 Finally, request a printed estimate of all charges and fees, in order to understand your agreement and how items are being added to the rental car total.